legoraft/aoc/docs/src/2023/day_07.md

 For every hand, we parse the bid to an `i64`, all the cards get split into `.chars()` and gets parsed into a `Card` type.
 After this, we push the `Hand` struct to the games vec.
 We set the score to 0 to modify later.

 ## Part one

+In part one, we just need to build a simple poker parser.